-By Ceyda Erem, Mozo.com.au
+By Ceyda Erem, Money Writer at Mozo

 Whether it’s your first or fourth time sending money overseas, chances are you’ll want to do it quick and easy, which for a lot of people, could mean a trip to the bank.
 But even though you’ll have convenience on your side and it makes sense to stick to what you know, is using a big bank for an international money transfer (IMT) the right choice?

 Last year, Mozo research revealed that Australia pays some of the highest international money transfer costs in the world, thanks to hefty pricing by the big four banks.
-However the research also found that Aussies can save up to 4.7% on transfers, just by using an IMT specialist.
+However, the research also found that Aussies can save up to 4.7% on transfers, just by using an IMT specialist.

 But how does an IMT specialist compare to the banks?
 Let’s consider…